-Looking Back: Quality Priorities for 2020-21
+Quality Priorities 2020-21 - Looking Back

 In early 2020, with input from our key stakeholders, four quality priorities were identified for 2020-21.

 The priorities are whole programmes of work.
 They are aligned to the Brilliant Basics workstreams and are focussed on reducing variation in services and improve the quality of care: